•

 Gardner chairs the North Dakota Transportation Coalition and serves on the National League of Cities Board of Directors.
 Previously, he served as Director of Government Affairs for the Greater North Dakota Chamber.

-Otter Tail Power, Joann Thompson Otter Tail Power, Joann Thompson
+Otter Tail Power, JoAnn Thompson Otter Tail Power, JoAnn Thompson

 JOANN THOMPSON serves as Vice President of Asset Management at Otter Tail Power.
 Since 2014, she has overseen the company’s transmission and distribution system, including engineering, reliability, project development, operations, and regulatory strategy.